solita/solita.github.com/_posts/2025-11-14-cing-the-web-lambda.md

 As Lambda is mainly for receiving and sending JSON, we should provide some facilities for working with it.
-C doesn't really have data structures like objects builtin and manual memory management makes this more awkward.
+C doesn't really have data structures like objects built in, and manual memory management makes this more awkward.

 Luckily JSON (as defined by [ECMA-404](https://ecma-international.org/wp-content/uploads/ECMA-404_2nd_edition_december_2017.pdf))